 Each person’s path of healing is unique, and the benefits that individuals attribute to their Reiki treatment are varied and numerous, but there are some benefits that are experienced more often than not.
 Besides the immediate feeling of profound relaxation, the following benefits are commonly reported:

-- sense of spiritual connectedness that does not involve adherence to specific beliefs
+- Sense of spiritual connection that does not involve adherence to specific beliefs.